 Reaping the benefits of unrivalled global experience

-Notably, this includes contributing to over 30 national ePassport (biometric passport) programs, including recent landmark projects for both Finland and Norway.
+Notably, this includes contributing to over 30 national ePassport (biometric passport) programs, including recent landmark projects for Finland and Norway.

 Thales has expertise in the following fields related to Government programs: